On the regularity theory for mixed local and nonlocal quasilinear parabolic equations: Introduction

 Then, it follows that $\mathcal{B}(x,t,u,\nabla u)=\mathcal{F}(\nabla u)^{p-1}\nabla_{\eta}\mathcal{F}(\nabla u)$ satisfies the hypothesis \eqref{ls}, see Xia \cite[Chapter $1$]{Xiathesis}.
 Various examples of Finsler-Minkowski norm $\mathcal{F}$ can be found in, for example in Belloni-Ferone-Kawohl \cite{BFKzamp}, Xia \cite[p.
 22--23]{Xiathesis} and the references therein.
 A typical example of $\mathcal{F}$ includes the $l^q$-norm defined by

 where $\eta=(\eta_1,\eta_2,\ldots,\eta_N)$.
 When $\mathcal{F}$ is the $l^q$-norm as in \eqref{ex1}, we have

 For $q=2$ in \eqref{exf}, $\Delta_{\mathcal{F},p}$ becomes the usual $p$-Laplace operator $\Delta_p$.
-Moreover, for $q=p$ in \eqref{exf}, the operator $\Delta_{\mathcal{F},p}$ reduces to the pseudo $p$-Laplace operator, see Belloni-Kawohl \cite{BKesaim} and therefore, equation \eqref{mff} extends the following mixed pseudo and fractional $p$-Laplace equation
+Moreover, for $q=p$ in \eqref{exf}, the operator $\Delta_{\mathcal{F},p}$ reduces to the pseudo $p$-Laplace operator, see Belloni-Kawohl \cite{BKesaim} and therefore, equation \eqref{mff} covers a wide range of mixed local and nonlocal problems and in particular, extends the following mixed pseudo and fractional $p$-Laplace equation

 Before proceeding further, let us discuss some known results.
 In the purely local case $a=0$, the equation \eqref{prot} has been studied thoroughly over the last decades.
 Local boundedness, Harnack inequalities, H\"older continuity among several other regularity results are discussed in DiBenedetto \cite{Dibe} and DiBenedetto-Gianazza-Vespri \cite{DiBGV}.
 For lower semicontinuity and further properties of weak supersolutions, we refer to Kinnunen-Lindqvist \cite{KLin}, Kuusi \cite{Kuusilsc}, Liao \cite{Liao} and the references therein.
 In the purely nonlocal case $b=0$, existence, uniqueness and asymptotic behavior of strong solutions of \eqref{prot} were studied by Maz\'{o}n-Rossi-Toledo \cite{MazonRT} and V\'azquez \cite{Vazquez}.
 Str\"omqvist \cite{Mlb} obtained a local boundedness result for weak subsolutions with $p>2$.
 Brasco-Lindgren-Str\"omqvist \cite{BLM} obtained local H\"older continuity result based on the method of discrete differentiation.
 By an alternative approach, Ding-Zhang-Zhou \cite{DZZ} established local H\"older continuity along with local boundedness result.
 Lower semicontinuity result for doubly nonlinear nonlocal problems can be found in Banerjee-Garain-Kinnunen \cite{BGKlsc}.
 In the steady state case equation \eqref{prot}, with $a=b=1$, reduces to